TimmyMcC/API-Hack-Capstone/README.md

 ## Notes

 I originally wanted to include what the database called "tag lists" (dog-friendly, patio, food, tours, etc.) as one of the optional search criteria, but an overwhelming majority of the tag lists were completely empty.
-It's worth noting that the database is still being updated, so perhaps in the future I will be able to update my work to include this additional information.
+It's worth noting that the database is still being updated, so perhaps in the future I will be able to re-examine my work and update it to include this additional information.